hkennyv/aoc/README.md

 of each day's challenge to the crate description so you can view all all of the challenges and all of the functions and their docstrings that I used.

-To build the documentation, simply run:
+To build the documentation, simply run the following command in the top-level
+crate:

 ```
 cargo doc --workspace --open
 ```

-And the documentation should automatically open up in your browser.
+The documentation should automatically open up in your browser.
 Each of the AOC days should appear in the left-hand sidebar as its own crate that you can choose to view.